RITESH-Kapse/Self-Driving-Car-Engineer./ComputerVisionFundamentals/Project 2 - Advanced Lane Detection Completed/README.md

 Steps to run the project code :

 Just open the file 'ProjectVideoCode.ipynb' and execute the code blocks one after the other.
-Once pipeline will get executed, the output video output is created.
+Once pipeline will get executed, the output video is created.

 "project_video.mp4" is input to pipeline under the file "ProjectVideoCode.ipynb" and "project_video_output.mp4" is the output for same.
 "challenge_video.mp4" is input to pipeline under the file "ChallengeVideoCode.ipynb" and "challenge_video_output.mp4" is the output for same.